JamesKindon/jkindon.github.io/_posts/2018-03-05-azure-mfa-nps-extensions-with-netscaler-nfactor-authentication.md

 This configuration is based on a NetScaler Enterprise Licence, if you do not have Enterprise you will need to configure traditional Authentication Policies.

+{: .box-note}
+**Update 24.04.22** - Additional Logic and Code by [Wee Sern Soo](https://www.linkedin.com/in/citrixconsultant).
+The code block allows for group based decisions to selectively control MFA requirements at the ADC level.
+The block is at the end of this article

 ## Setting up Load Balancing for the NPS Servers

 Once you have configured both NPS Servers, it's time to setup RADIUS load balancing on the NetScaler front.